buildpacks/spec/buildpack.md

 - A unique process type for each entry within a `app.toml` file.
 - A command that is valid when executed using the Bash 3+ shell.

-For each slice, buildpacks MUST specify a path relative to the root of the app directory.
+For each slice, buildpacks MUST specify zero or more path globs such that each path is either:

+- Relative to the root of the app directory without traversing outside of the app directory.
+- Absolute, with `/` assumed to be the app directory.

+Path globs MUST:

+- Follow the pattern syntax defined in the [Go standard library](https://golang.org/pkg/path/filepath/#Match).
+- Match zero or more files or directories.

+The lifecycle MUST process each slice as if all files matched in preceding slices no longer exists in the app directory.

+The lifecycle MUST accept slices that do not contain any files or directory.
+However, the lifecycle MAY warn about such slices.

+The lifecycle MUST include all unmatched files in the app directory in zero or more additional layers in the OCI image.

 ### Build Plan (TOML)